claranet/ssha/README.md

 This requires the EC2 instances to be using the SSM agent, and it requires an SSM document that handles user creation.

-If no key parameter is provided, one will be generated per connection.

 ```js
 ssm {
   document {